designstem/projects/colorblindness/index-02-the-eye.md

 -
 <div style="margin-right: 2vw">

-~**I have a friend, whose name is Michael.** He is colorblind.
-Red blind to be precise.~ ~When we cook together, he always asks me, if meat is still edible, because whether meat is fresh or not, it always appears in a grey hue to him - like meat that is already off.~
+**I have a friend, whose name is Micha.** He is colorblind.
+Red blind to be precise.
+When we cook together, he always asks me, if meat is still edible, because whether meat is fresh or not, it always appears in a grey hue to him - like meat that is already off.
-~Michael also prefers to wear black clothes.
+Micha also prefers to wear black clothes.
 Not because he is a Goth, but because that way, he can be sure not to appear ridiculous by wearing strange color combinations.
-He wants to avoid people staring at him.~
+He wants to avoid people staring at him.

 </div>